 - If you already have a permit for sidewalk seating, you can use it without waiting to hear back from the application process; just adhere to the health and safety guidelines (6 ft spacing, etc.).

-- This application process is not for plazas or park space at this time; specifications for that will be coming soon.
+- This application process is not for plazas or park space

 - The permissions granted through the Open Seating program for sidewalks, if administered to you, expire in October; the curbside seating expires on Labor Day.

 - Businesses approved for sidewalk/curbside seating must post their approved application in the business window or somewhere else visible to the public.